 What if you fail?

 For most people, the psychological emotion of fear of failure exceeds their motivation to succeed.
+They stay caught up in the 9 to 5, while the braver lot makes it to the top 1%.

 First, we need to define what’s considered rich.
 For the purposes of this discussion, I’m going to say $10 million net worth is the magic number, but, to make it into the top 1% of wealth in America, the actual number is $10.3 million, otherwise known as a decamillionaire.